 Items tagged “gastrointestinal”

 The stomach is a muscular organ that lies between the esophagus and duodenum in the upper abdomen.
-It lies on the left side of the abdominal cavity caudal to the diaphragm at level of T10.
-Gross anatomy The stomach ("normal" empty volume 45 mL) is divided into distinct regions: cardia: the ar...
+It lies on the left side of the abdominal cavity caudal to the diaphragm at the level of T10.
+Gross anatomy The stomach ("normal" empty volume 45 mL) is divided into distinct regions: cardia: th...

 Neo-terminal ileal stricture (Crohn disease)